Harrison Campus Renovations, 2018-2020

 - Outdoor Education Center construction begins.

-- East end of East/Science Wing Parking Lot and one of the drives will be closed.
+- East end of East/Science Wing Parking Lot and one of the drives are closed during construction.

-- SOAR Center Flooring replaced and lighting updated and replaced.
+- SOAR Center flooring replaced and lighting updated.

 - Main Drive closed to through traffic.